annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 - global memory: available to all work-items executing on a device
 - constant memory: a region of global memory that remains constant during execution of a kernel
-- local memory: memory local to a work-group; can be used for communcation between work-items exectuing in that work-group
+- local memory: memory local to a work-group; can be used for communication between work-items executing in that work-group
 - private memory: memory private to a single work-item

 The actual implementation of these is specific to the device, and this can have a significant impact when it comes to optimising.
 This is one of the drawbacks of data parallelisation on the GPU; as this makes it difficult to write cross-platform code.
 In addition, it's not easily adaptable to non-numeric problems.